Please be ready with your application reference number starting with 'P'. For example P1234567

 Working in aged care and obtaining aged care police checks

 Working with or caring for the disabled

 Businesses request for National Criminal Checks during the recruitment process as part of the safe acts and procedures.
 It is also a risk mitigation strategy against damage to business brand and public safety.

-A National Criminal History Check will either contain No Disclosable Court Outcomes (NDCOs);
+A Nationally Coordinated Criminal History Check will either contain No Disclosable Court Outcomes (NDCOs);

 Disclosable Court Outcomes (DCOs), including details of the convictions.
 Some of the kinds of convictions to expect on a Police Check are;